konstellation-io/website/content/en/docs/KRE/user/30_versions/_index.md

 ### Starting a version

 Starting new versions is the action to start all the components for that version (defined in the `krt.yml` manifest) in the underlying kubernetes cluster.
-A started version is accesible from within the cluster but not from the outside.
+A started version is accessible from within the cluster but not from the outside.

 {{< imgproc version_started_diagram Resize "400x" />}}